“To pilgrims and many expats, it is a temple of techno, a consecrated space, a source of enchantment and wonder.”

 The building in which Berghain resides originally served as an East German power plant, located mere blocks from the Berlin Wall (maps links).
 To further secure their borders, the GDR constructed what would be colloquially referred to as the todesstreifen (or “death strip”): a heavily fortified zone one-hundred meters wide between the main wall and a secondary Eastern fence.
 Buildings near this militarized zone were often unoccupied, exacerbating the atmosphere of an uninhabitable wasteland which would prove so ripe for repurposing during the post-Soviet era.
 While Berghain’s power plant predecessor would have been shielded in part by its situation next to a water, rather than land, boundary (the Spree), the plant’s general proximity to the infamous Friedrichshain-Kreuzberg border would have still certainly compounded the general “abundance of derelict building and excess housing” in a post-GDR eastern sector.
 It was this abundance which allowed for so many underground clubs and venues to flourish in the 1990s and early 2000s.
 A low population density meant minimal real estate costs, noise complaints, and police presence — all factors vital to the emergence of Berlin’s thriving counterculture.
 Indeed, Berghain’s name is a portmanteau of the (respectively East and West Berlin) Friedrichshain and Kreuzberg neighborhoods which engulf it; this etymology reflects a specific cultural symbiosis, where a “liberal” West German culture is vitalized by — and revitalizes in turn — specific East German urban and architectural conditions.

-This essay will investigate the ways in which the architectural space today facilitates experiences of sacredness and communitas — a sensation of collective oneness and egalitarianism — using as its primary signposts the work of Melanie Joseph (A Pattern Language for Sacred Secular Spaces) and Victor Turner (Liminal to Liminoid; From Ritual to Theatre).
+This essay will investigate the ways in which the architectural space today facilitates experiences of sacredness and communitas — an experienced sense of collective oneness and egalitarianism — using as its primary signposts the work of Melanie Joseph (A Pattern Language for Sacred Secular Spaces) and Victor Turner (Liminal to Liminoid; From Ritual to Theatre).
 There is a potential hesitation in conceptualizing Berghain as a sacred experience, given its associations with transgression, criminality, and debauchery.
 This is a hesitation I hope to overcome, or at least qualify, by deferring to the reported subjective experiences of those who take part in Berghain’s revelries.
 In almost every report of a Berghain “experience” or event, descriptions of sacredness, connectivity, and social unity abound.
 Pilgrimages — so described by those who undertake them — are made from all around the world; some visitors allegedly head directly from the Schönefeld or Tegel airport to Berghain, spending multiple (consecutive) days inside and departing home immediately afterward.
 Regular and irregular visitors alike make frequent (and deeply serious) reference to Berghain weekends as “going to church” or “Sunday Mass,” implying that at a core level participants perceive a Berghain experience as a spiritual event shared by a specific community.

 A second potential hesitation in interpreting Berghain as a sacred secular space might lie in its architectural origins.
 After the collapse of the prominent techno club Ostgut in 2003, Ostgut’s owners founded Berghain in the place of the old power plant, pouring money into expensive remodelings of its interior spaces (largely through German architectural firm Karhard).
 But Berghain is still, however, first and foremost a found space, whose layout and usage is more repurposed than designed.
 Vestigial wires, electrical boxes, and iron rods protrude from its concrete pillars and walls; chipped white tiles are complemented by matching plaster burn marks.
 This does not preclude architectural analysis of Berghain’s “found” architecture.
 Nor does it isolate analysis to that which has been created deliberately (as opposed to kept by necessity, e.g. the building’s general layout, its concrete construction, etc).
 For one, there is the matter of intentional, deliberate selection: Berghain is a chosen space, whose aesthetic and structural qualities undoubtedly played a role in its being chosen.
 There is also the matter of intentional preservation and passivity: choosing not to alter certain elements of the power plant, such as its small entranceway, is itself a sort of purposeful act.
 Finally, whether or not elements of Berghain were chosen, altered, repurposed, or created deliberately is for our purposes largely irrelevant; origins and objectives cannot undermine the validity of Berghain’s psychospatial effect.